reka-ai/reka-sdk-python/README.md

 ## Usage

+You need to add your API key for authentication.
+You can either do that directly when instantiating a `Reka` client, or by setting the `REKA_API_KEY` environment variable.

-Simply import `Reka` and start making calls to our API.
+Then simply import `Reka` and start making calls to our API.

 ```python
 from reka import ChatRound